luispedro/luispedro_org/simplecms/software/index.rst

 ....................................................................

 This improves on the speed of reduce-type operations in `numpy
 <http://www.numpy.org>`_.
-The code works great for its purpose, but it is too
+The code works great for its purpose, and I still
-large (the binary is huge).
+resort to it everytime that ndarray.sum shows up in my profiles as a time hog (surprisingly often).
+However, it is too large (the binary is huge).

 I learned a lot about numpy's internals while doing it and I developed this technique for writing fast clean C++ to work on numpy code.